YggdrasiI/PBStats/PB Mod_v9/Readme.txt

   • Pyconsole feature improved
   • Add improved szenario loader (pyWB).
 It can now handle szenario files for different number of players.

+New in version 9.3 (PB Mod_v9)
+• Made 'Advanced Start' available for Pitboss games.
+• Fix infinite turn loop for sequential (non-simultaneous) PBs
+• Raise scoreboard height on new contact.
+• Fix password handling in startPitboss.py.
+Value in password prompts will not ignored, now.
+• Allow change of Multiplayer Options after the game has started.
+• Disable AI conversion if MPOPTION_TAKEOVER_AI is false.
+• Improve chat support for Pitboss host (sound notifications, chat messages not stored as longterm log message)
+• PBSpy supports now notification mails if other players finishes their turns.
+• Add several commands to Pyconsole: list_cities, list_units, unreveal_map, remove_ocean_forrest, etc
+• Fix startup crash if Pyconsole is enabled.
+• Fix scroll bug in score list during contact attempt of other human player.